ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## B) Inspecting power differences of simple operations

 In this task, we will inspect how the different operations on victim affect to the power consumption of it.
-As you already know, not every operation processor performs is equal: Some operations are more complex than others, causing them to consume more power and clock cycles than other operations.
+As you already intuitively know, not every operation processor performs is equal: Some operations are more complex than others, causing them to consume more power and clock cycles than other operations.
 By measuring power consumption from target, therefore we can deduce what operation is performed and when.

-You will be capturing and analyzing traces which will reveal operations which are running on victim, simply by looking at power consumption of target. (toisto?)
+In this task you will be creating programs which repeats different types of assembly operations and capture power traces from the device to inspect them.

+This task is divided 2 parts: First part considers setting everything up and understanding what is happening, and second part tells you what kind of tests you should do and items return.

 This task is based on information in ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B2_Viewing_Instruction_Power_Differences.
 You should not need original tutorial for this task, but you are free to read it as supplementary information.

+### Setup & testing

+In this part.... (you are not required to return nothing)

 Follow next instructions:

-1.
+1. Create new copy of folder ``simpleserial-base`` like you did in previous tutorial task.
+You can rename it for example ``simpleserial-base-task-1b`` or anything you want.

-First we have to make program that performs different operations.
-Create new folder similarly how you made it in previous introduction tutorial and make next modifications to code:
+2. Next, we will modify the copied simpleserial example that it performs different basic operations.
+Make next modifications to code:

 Find next code
 ```c